td6904/td6904/README.md

-My name is  nd today is Saturday, 22 April at 16:59 CEST.
+My name is Tyler and today is Saturday, 22 April at 17:01 CEST.